spiraloid/Spiraloid-Toolkit-for-Blender-3DComicToolkit/README.md

 INSTALLATION:
 click the green button and download the zip.   do not unpack just install the zipped addon as you would normally, be sure to deactivate and remove any previous versions.
 note: do not rename the zip or the addon folder that gets installed in your in addons directory.
-The load resources commands are hardcoded to assume the addon folder is named "Spiraloid-Toolkit-for-Blender-3DComicToolkit-master"
+The load resources commands are hardcoded to assume the addon folder is named "Spiraloid-Toolkit-for-Blender-3DComicToolkit-master".  don't download duplicates and install as a file named Spiraloid-Toolkit-for-Blender-3DComicToolkit-master (1).zip will break.

-I'll try not to break things, but if you get stuck feel free to dig into the code yourseld orreport the issue here, and I'll see what I can do as I find the time  (it's free afterall).
+I'll try not to break things, but if you get stuck feel free to dig into the code yourself, or report the issue here, and I'll see what I can do as I find the time  (it's free afterall).

 You may also find good tips and tricks by connecting with others interested who are also making 3D Comics in these Communities: https://www.facebook.com/groups/3dcomic/